mardelmariam/nvidia_cuda_tensorflow/README.md

 For CUDA Toolkit:

-Choose your operating system as Windows.
+* Choose your operating system as Windows.
-Next, choose its version (If not sure, go to Control Panel | System and Security | System.
+* Next, choose its version (If not sure, go to Control Panel | System and Security | System.
 It will be mentioned as its system type).
-After that, choose any installer type.
-When you start installation, you are prompted to select one of two installation options.
+* After that, choose any installer type.
+* When you start installation, you are prompted to select one of two installation options.
 Choose the "Express" one.

 If the installation stops because you have a more recent Nvidia SDK installer, you might install a more recent CUDA Toolkit version.

 For cuDNN:

-Click on the version you will download, and select "cuDNN Library for Windows (x86)".
+* Click on the version you will download
+* Select "cuDNN Library for Windows (x86)".

-Copy and paste cuDNN extraction files on this directory: C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.6
+* Copy and paste cuDNN extraction files on this directory: C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.6

 ## 6. Set environment variables